Note: This document is a work in progress. You can help improve it.

 Last night I was able to get my menu to be responsive, but I struggled with reading the JSON from my API

 My success is that I was able to get my page to update every 10 seconds, but I worked on it until 11, so I didn't get to the gym

 My success is that I made it to week 6, my struggle is still react-router

 Stand-ups happen for a few big reasons.
 First, its a good way to start the day.
 It gives the students a good first thing, and kicks off the rest of the daily schedule.
 Second, it builds a sense of togetherness, quicker and across cohorts.
 This togetherness shows when they students go and work on projects.

 The biggest reason why stand-ups exists are to give the instructor another form of feedback to adjust the schedule accordingly.
-Without stand-ups the instructors only perspective are through questions during lab/lecture and through homework, which a student could easily slip by.
-But with the stand-up, ever student is constantly sharing their status going through the program.
+Without stand-ups the instructors only perspectives are through questions during lab/lecture and through homework, which a student could easily slip by.
+But with the stand-up, every student is constantly sharing their status going through the program.